-Until we obtain regulatory approval to market our product candidates, if ever, we cannot generate revenues from sales of our products.
-Even if we are able to sell our products, we may not generate a sufficient amount of product revenues to finance our cash requirements.
-Accordingly, we may need to obtain additional financing in the future which may include public or private debt and equity financings.
-There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to successfully commercialize our product candidates.
+As we continue the launch and commercialization of our first product, Gvoke, we may not generate a sufficient amount of product revenues to fund our cash requirements.
+Accordingly, we may need to obtain additional financing in the future which may include public or private debt and/or equity financings.
+There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to successfully commercialize Gvoke and our product candidates, if approved.
 The issuance of equity securities may result in dilution to stockholders.
-If we raise additional funds through the issuance of debt securities, these securities may have rights, preferences and privileges senior to those of our common stock and the terms of the debt securities could impose significant restrictions on our operations.
+If we raise additional funds through the issuance of debt, which may have rights, preferences and privileges senior to those of our common stockholders, the terms of the debt could impose significant restrictions on our operations.
 The failure to raise funds as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 If additional funding is not secured when required, we may need to delay or curtail our operations until such funding is received, which would have a material adverse impact on our business prospects and results of operations.